-Internet will be the primary method of obtaining the Fire Weather Forecast, Red Flag Warning, Fire Weather Watch, and for both requesting and receiving a spot forecast.
+The internet will be the primary method of obtaining the Fire Weather Forecast, Red Flag Warning, Fire Weather Watch, Special Weather Statements, and for both requesting and receiving a spot forecast.
 As a backup method, a request can be made to the NWS for a product to be faxed to the customer agency.